What is natural gas?

 The Australian gas industry

-Australia’s rapidly expanding gas industry is driving enormous investment in this country, creating hundreds of thousands of jobs and delivering more than $7 billion a year in tax revenue.
+Australia’s rapidly expanding gas industry is driving enormous investment in this country, creating more than a hundred thousand jobs and delivering about $8 billion a year in tax revenue.

-Australia has an estimated 400 trillion cubic feet of gas reserves (enough to power a city of 1 million people for 8000 years).
+Australia has more than 800 trillion cubic feet (TCF) of gas resources (including proven and contingent resources) – enough to power a city of 1 million people for 16,000 years.
+More discoveries are considered likely.
 Geologists are optimistic that exploration will uncover more gas to add to this base.